jsadaa/deploy-center/README.md

 This is a small personal project (initiated in school) to deploy my LAMP stack applications using Docker.

 It is still a work in progress, but the idea is to have a central script to deploy all my personal PHP apps, with a simple and consistent structure.
-My experience with Docker is still limited (~1 year), so I'm open to any suggestions or improvements (especially security-wise).
+My experience with Docker and deployment generally is still limited (~1 year), so I'm open to any suggestions or improvements (especially security-wise).

 ## Requirements